-Please note: waterproofs are very imoprtant as we will be outside even in heavy rain!
+Please note: waterproofs are very important as we will be outside even in heavy rain!
 They can also help keep you warm on colder days and help to keep you clean.

-To find out more about how the children learn in Forest school and also learn about the environment and how you can help reduce your impact at school and at home please visit https://www.hants.gov.uk/wasteandrecycling/smartliving
+To find out more about how the children learn in Forest School and also learn about the environment, plus how you can help reduce your impact at school and at home please visit https://www.hants.gov.uk/wasteandrecycling/smartliving

-At Trosnant Schools, our Forest School is run by a qualified level three practitioner.
-The Forest School ethos is one that offers children a chance to; achieve, develop confidence, manage their own risks, connect with nature and build self-esteem.
-These experiences take place in a woodland or natural environment with trees through a real life – hands on approach.
+At Trosnant Schools, our Forest and Beach Schools are run by our qualified level three practitioners, Miss Pead (Forest and Beach School level 3) and Mr Jolly (Forest School level 3).
+The Forest and Beach School ethos is one that offers children a chance to; achieve, develop confidence, manage their own risks, connect with nature and build self-esteem.
+These experiences take place in a woodland, beach or natural environment.
 We believe that everybody should have the chance to learn through self-directed play and exploration, thus building strong relationships.
-Through regular access to the woodland or natural environment the children will be given the opportunity to develop new skills which can range from both practical and analytical.
+Through regular access to the woodland, beach or natural environment the children will be given the opportunity to develop new skills which can range from both practical and analytical.

-During the Summer Holiday we ran our Forest School sessions for groups of identified children, including those with Education, Health and Care Plans.
+During the school holidays we run our Forest School sessions for groups of identified children, including those with Education, Health and Care Plans.

 Whilst at Forest School children may build a shelter, take part in a camp fire or use woodworking skills to create and build objects from the woodland around them, enjoy the freedom of the swing from the tree top swing, watch the birds using binoculars and make a mess in one of the mud kitchens.
 The children also have the chance to lead and take part in looking after the schools fruit and vegetables, here they learn about the importance of healthy eating and about the seasonal fruit and vegetables we can grow.